 We sold the home, upon the fire department doing their smoke detector inspection they reported the house to the town.

 The town revoked the home’s occupancy permit two weeks before closing.
-Unfortunately, we had to dismantle part of the kitchen and the not up to code bedroom and cap the plumbing in the wall.
+Unfortunately, we had to dismantle part of the kitchen and the bedroom that was not up to building codes and cap the plumbing in the wall.
 In the end, we had to discount the property for the buyer to have them stay in the deal.

 In the second case, a family bought a home that was separated into two distinct living areas.
 Upon doing some significant renovations the town discovered the “accessory unit” and they made the owners dismantle the second kitchen as it could not be easily be made into a permitted unit for a reasonable cost.